appt-org/appt-website/src/data/code-samples/en/screen-search/net-maui.md

 # Search functionality - .NET MAUI

-On MAUI, you can use the built-in [`SearchBar`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/searchbar) component.
+In MAUI, you can use the built-in [`SearchBar`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/searchbar) component.

 Usage (C#)